 Domestic dogs are generally quite malleable, adjusting to whatever environment in which they are born and raised, and bonding to whichever social groups are available to them.
 That’s why dogs generally make such fine companions to people.
 Their natural instinct to bond with other dogs easily transfers to bonding with humans instead; especially when we remove them from their mother and littermates at the artificially young weaning age of twelve weeks or less.
 (Puppies in a natural state would would otherwise stay with their dam and rearing group until they reach yearling age, or longer.)

-Maremmas are traditionally whelped in a barn with sheep and lambs, and initially raised away from humans and other dogs, so that their natural primary bond is with their sheep flock.
+LPDs are traditionally whelped in a barn with sheep and lambs, and initially raised with les contact with humans and other dogs, so that their natural primary bond is with their sheep flock.
 They have strong inborn guarding tendencies, but also enjoy snoozing much of the day!
-Our Maremma is no exception to this rule, and though she enjoys visits from us and our other dogs, she prefers the solitary life of a guardian, and is learning to hang out with her sheep as her primary social group.
+Our dogs are no exception to this rule, and though they enjoy visits from us and our other dogs, they prefer the solitary life of a guardian, and to be with their sheep.
+They often become most distressed if they are taken away from the flock.

 The Ultimate Protection for Sheep and Goats